f5devcentral/f5-rseries-training/docs/rseries_security.rst

     [root@appliance-1(r10900.f5demo.net) ~]#

 Some audit events don't make it into the main audit.log file in the /log/system directory.
-An example would be certain login failure events that happen at a lower layer, and are instead captured in the /log/host/audit/audit.log file.
+An example would be certain login failure events that happen at a lower layer and are instead captured in the /log/host/audit/audit.log file.

 .. code-block:: bash